Quansight-Labs/quansight-labs-site/posts/2021/08/not-a-checklist.md

 mentioned in [this past post](https://labs.quansight.org/blog/2021/05/putting-out-the-fire/) I think it is an important part (not whole) of sustainable accessibility for open source projects specifically.

+As was recently announced, myself and others at Quansight Labs have also been awarded funding to dedicate more time and different skill sets to accessibility efforts in the Jupyter ecosystem.
+This is extremely exciting, as it will help us make progress on these future steps and other aspects of accessibility across projects.
+You can learn more about this and other funded projects at Quansight Labs in our [CZI EOSS4 grants blog post](https://labs.quansight.org/blog/2021/08/czi-eoss4-grants-at-quansight-labs/).

 ### What’s next?